 Recruitment software is used by companies for a wide variety of functions throughout the recruiting and hiring process.

-Like applicant tracking systems, this software is also designed to handle all recruitment needs like vacancy and offer authorisation, online applications, creation of talent pools, searching, sending emails, letters and text messages, interview management right through to onboarding of candidates.
+Like applicant tracking systems, this software is also designed to handle all recruitment needs like vacancy and offer authorisation, online applications, creation of talent pools, searching, sending emails, letters and text messages, and interview management right through to onboarding of candidates.

 Recruitment management software also vastly improves your candidates’ experiences through improved online application, setting up job alerts, a number of self service options and regular communication.

 Recruitment Process Outsourcing (RPO) is a type of business process outsourcing (BPO).